-The generalizability of results and representativeness of the sampled R(R)MS population included in the PASS will be assessed using patients' characteristics at enrolment and known information of the epidemiology of R(R)MS at the time of the report.
+The generalizability of results and representativeness of the sampled R(R)MS population included in the PASS will be assessed using patients' characteristics at inclusion and known information of the epidemiology of R(R)MS at the time of the report.

-Since this study is conducted via secondary use of data through registries, complemented (when needed) or not with additional primary data collection, some countries were not eligible for this study.
-However, regarding the countries included in this study, those with among the highest MS incidence in Europe, are included, such as the Czech Republic, Finland, Denmark, France, and Norway (11, 9, 7.89, 7.6, and 7 per 100.000 person-years, respectively) (Multiple Sclerosis International Foundation 2013).
-Italy and Spain (as well as Turkey) are included to represent the southern countries, and those with the second and third highest incidence of tuberculosis of the Western European countries (Spain and UK with 10 and 9.9 cases of tuberculosis per 100,000 population, respectively) (World Health Organization, 2017) are included.
+Since this study is based on pre-existing MS registers and data sources and conducted via secondary use of data through registries or with primary data collection, some countries were not eligible for this study.
+However, regarding the countries included in this study, those with among the highest MS incidence in Europe are included, such as the Czech Republic, Finland, Denmark, France, and Norway (11, 9, 7.89, 7.6, and 7 per 100.000 person-years, respectively) (Multiple Sclerosis International Foundation 2013).
+France and Italy (as well as Turkey) are included to represent the Western and Southern European countries, and those with the first and third highest incidence of tuberculosis of the Western European countries (France and Italy with 8.2 and 6.6 cases of tuberculosis per 100,000 population, respectively) (World Health Organization, 2022) are included.
+Table 5 provides the expected number of participants and the range of the incidence of tuberculosis per European region.
+Analysis by MS registry/data source will also be performed to better understand differences across registries/data sources.